bradyhouse/house/fiddles/aws/storage-gateway.md

 ## Volume Gateway

-This type of gateway is intended block storage -- think operating system or database server.
-Essentially, you need cloud accessible volumes.
-Volumes come in 2 varieties:
+This type of gateway is intended for `block` storage.
+Think operating system or database server.
+Essentially, an organization has an application or database server that they want to backup using the cloud.
+With this goal in mind, Amazon offer two configuration options:

-  * Stored
+  * Stored Volume Gateway
-  * Cached
+  * Cached Volume Gateway

 ### Stored Volume Gateway

-Stored volume gateways allow the enterpise to store the volume locally, while asynchronously backing it up to S3.
+Stored volume gateways allows the enterprise to store the volume locally, while asynchronously backing it up to S3.
 Using this approach, the gateway provides on-premise applications with low-latency access to the entire dataset, while providing durable off-site backups.
 Storage volumes can be created and mounted as iSCSI devices via on-premise application servers.
 Data written to the volumes is then stored using on-premise storage hardware.
 This data is then